Lutfunisa Kwandwalla: Dead cult member to have Kenya autopsy

 - Published

-The family of a British woman who they say died after joining a cult in Kenya has won the right to exhume her body.
+The family of a British woman who say she died after joining a cult in Kenya have won the right to exhume her body.

 When Lutfunisa Kwandwalla died in 2020 at the house of a spiritual leader in Mombasa, officials blamed "natural causes" and no arrests were made.

-But her family believes she was murdered and has won a court bid for a post-mortem, in the hope of proving it.
+But her family believe she was murdered and have won a court bid for a post-mortem, in the hope of proving it.

 "The court order is a victory for justice - it was touch and go," her brother Imran Admani told the BBC.